 The wage for this position is $35.28 .

 Primary Duties & Responsibilities

-Maintaining and repairing a variety of plumbing systems building infrastructure systems such as hot/chilled water systems, sewage lift stations, grease/chemical traps, fire pumps, loop systems, softeners, water heaters, and drainage systems, etc. Troubleshoots leak supplies and drain lines, cabling as needed up to 50 feet and smaller drain lines.
+Maintaining and repairing a variety of plumbing systems building infrastructure systems and equipment such as hot/chilled water systems, sewage lift stations, grease/chemical traps, fire pumps, loop systems, softeners, water heaters, and drainage systems, etc. Troubleshoots leak supplies and drain lines, cabling as needed up to 50 feet and smaller drain lines.

 Pro-actively identifying, communicating and addressing needs without direction when appropriate.

 Utilizing materials, supplies, tools and other University property in a safe, productive manner.